West Philippine Sea: Legal scope

 In Philippine law, the West Philippine Sea refers only to the portions of the South China Sea which the Philippine government claims to be part of the country's exclusive economic zone (EEZ).
 The naming of the area became official through Administrative Order No. 29 issued by then-President Benigno Aquino III on September 5, 2012.
 The order also cites Presidential Decree No. 1599 which was issued in 1978 during the tenure of then President Ferdinand Marcos which established the Philippine EEZ as well as the Republic Act No. 9522 or the Baselines Law which was enacted into law in 2009 during the administration of then-President Gloria Macapagal Arroyo which delineated the baselines of the Philippine archipelago.

 The administrative order asserts the Philippine claim over its EEZ in the South China Sea which conveys the Philippine government's position that it has sovereign rights under the 1982 United Nations Convention on the Law of the Sea over the West Philippine Sea area and "inherent power and right to designate its maritime areas with appropriate nomenclature for purposes of the national mapping system".

+This legal scope was debated in a Senate hearing on February 3, 2026, discussing the Senate resolution concerning the diplomatic incident between Beijing and Manila in late January 2026.
+Senator Rodante Marcoleta cited the figure of 381,000 km2 given by the National Security Council, while Senator Kiko Pangilinan cited the figure of 500,000 km2 provided by the South China Sea Arbitration ruling in 2016.
+Both senators also debated on the exact coordinates of the sea with respect to the scope of the EEZ as given by the Philippine Maritime Zones Act, which provides for a 200-nautical-mile EEZ.
+Marcoleta claimed that four of the Philippine-administered features – Thitu Island, Northeast Cay, Loaita Island, and Lankiam Cay – lie outside the scope of the EEZ.
+Pangilinan stressed the validity of the arbitral ruling and expressed openness for amendment to relevant laws to clarify the matter.
+With regards to Marcoleta's concern over the International Hydrographic Organization's definition of Philippine and Chinese territories in the area, Senator Risa Hontiveros asserted that the international body's research "is technical, not a political organization and its map delineations do not constitute legal recognition of sovereignty such as China's 9-dash line".
+The next day, Commodore Jay Tarriela, Spokesperson of the Philippine Coast Guard for the West Philippine Sea, warned that anyone who begins to question the Philippine position on the West Philippine Sea "at some point" is already committing "treason" and can be considered "a traitor".